vprusso/vprusso.github.io/content/posts/circuit_unopt_zne.md

 ![global-folding](/blog/global_folding.png)

 An example of the global folding technique applied to an arbitrary quantum circuit can be seen in the above figure.
-For a given collection of gates denotes by $G$, we increase the effective length of the overall circuit by create \(G G^{\dagger} G\).
+For a given collection of gates denotes by \(G\), we increase the effective length of the overall circuit by create \(G G^{\dagger} G\).

 #### Quantum circuit unoptimization